SAP/styleguides/clean-abap/CleanABAP.md

 ### Use snake_case
 > [Clean ABAP](#clean-abap) > [Content](#content) > [Names](#names) > [This section](#use-snake_case)

-ABAP is case insensitive and limits the number of available letters for naming all kind of DDIC-objects and variables.
-For example the maximum length of a method name is 30 characters.
-The defacto naming convention in ABAP is `snake_case`, because ABAP is not case sensitive and camelCase is overwritten when the Pretty Printer / Formatter is activated and not all team members use the 'Keep Camel Case Identifiers' setting in the ADT ABAP Formatter.
-Also `camelCase` doesn't affect DDIC-objects.
+ABAP is case insensitive which is why we recommend following the convention to use `snake_case` consistently.

-We recommend using `snake_case` consistently instead of `flatcase` or `UPPERCASE`.
-When you reach the maximum length of an object, try to conscientiously use abbreviations (see [Use same abbreviations everywhere](#use-same-abbreviations-everywhere)).
+There's a character limit for names, e.g. 30 characters for methods.
+When you reach the maximum length of an object, don't fall back to using `flatcase` or `UPPERCASE`.
+Try to conscientiously use abbreviations instead (see [Use same abbreviations everywhere](#use-same-abbreviations-everywhere)).

 ```ABAP
 " a variable which contains the reponse time measured in milliseconds